Life sentence for teen charged in shooting outside school

 PROVIDENCE, R.I.
-(WPRI) — The teenager accused of gunning down a 15-year-old boy outside a Providence school nearly a year ago pleaded guilty Friday morning to five criminal counts.
+(WPRI) — An emotional day in court as the teenager accused of gunning down a 15-year-old boy outside a Providence school nearly a year ago pleaded guilty Friday morning to five criminal counts.

 The RI Attorney General’s Office Tuesday confirmed Joel Loarca, 17, was sentenced to life plus 10 additional years at the ACI for the murder of 15-year-old William Parsons.